raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 value is a little more subtle, though the meaning of the inactivity timeout remains as specified --- it still indicates the maximum permissible time allowed without useful activity on a DSO Session.
-The act of receiving the message containing the DSO Keepalive TLV does not itself reset the inactivity timer.
+The act of receiving the message containing the Keepalive TLV does not itself reset the inactivity timer.
 The time elapsed since the last useful activity on this DSO Session is unaffected by exchange of DSO Keepalive messages.
-The new inactivity timeout value in the DSO Keepalive TLV in the received message does update the timeout associated with the running inactivity timer;
+The new inactivity timeout value in the Keepalive TLV in the received message does update the timeout associated with the running inactivity timer;
 that becomes the new maximum permissible time without activity on a DSO Session.